JasonGrace2282/docker-compose-dind/README.md

 ## Table of Contents

 - `basic-example/`: a basic example of a client service needing the docker-in-docker service.
+- `nginx-example/`: an example of running an nginx server within docker-in-docker
 - `traefik-swarm/`: an example of how to use traefik to route requests into swarm services running inside docker-in-docker.
+(Not working yet)